wso2/k8s-api-operator/scenarios/scenario-12/README.md

      ***Important:***
     > Deploy the API Portal if you have not already deployed it, using \<api-k8s-crds-home>/k8s-artifacts

+    - When distributed throttling is enabled, the API Microgateway upon recieving a request, checks against the local counter and if throttling limit  has not exceeded it publishes the events via a stream to a central traffic management solution.
+This is done over HTTP.
+The  central traffic management solution then  executes throttle policies against the events streams.
+When a particular request is throttled, the  central traffic management solution sends the details of the throttled out event to a JMS topic.
+Each API Microgateway node is subscribed to this JMS topic, and updates the local counter when the JMS topic is updated.
+Hence the API Microgateway nodes gets notified of the throttle decisions through JMS messages.

     - Enable distributed rate limiting by modifying the apim-config in controller-configs/controller_conf.yaml as below.
 Set the "enabledGlobalTMEventPublishing" to "true".
 Default JMS port of the API Portal is used here.

     ```